1414C/jiffy/README.md

 ### Simple Two Entity Model

 The following JSON illustrates the defintion of a simple two-entity model file.
 In this case, model entities 'Person' and 'Country' will be created in the generated application, along with corresponding database tables 'person' and 'country'.
-No relationships have been defined between the two entities; this example simple illustrates how to add multiple entity definitions to the model file.
+No relationships have been defined between the two entities; this example simply illustrates how to add multiple entity definitions to the model file.

 models.json
 ```JSON